 - Unsweetened cocoa: to make your own cocoa mix or for cookies, cakes, etc. It’s amazing how many different dishes unsweetened cocoa can make!

-- Vanilla: It is awesome to add some flavor to so many drinks, recipes, etc.
+- Vanilla: It is awesome to add some flavor to so many drinks, baked goods recipes, and more.

 - Coffee and tea: to drink or barter with.
 Tea has a lot of health benefits, especially green tea.